 |As from the maintenance period starting on||Debt securities issued with maturity up to 2 years||Money market paper|

-If a credit institution subject to the Eurosystem's minimum reserve requirements cannot provide evidence of its interbank liabilities in the form of debt securities issued with a maturity up to two years and money market paper, the ECB allows the institution to apply a standardised deduction to the aforementioned liabilities.
+If a credit institution subject to the Eurosystem's minimum reserve requirements cannot provide evidence of its interbank liabilities in the form of debt securities issued with a maturity up to two years and money market paper, the credit institution shall apply a standardised deduction to the aforementioned liabilities.

 |1999||1 Jan.||EUR 100000|